cwhitehouse/vivere.docs/src/getting-started/introduction.md

 ## Our First App

-To get started with vivere, we add it to our project as we would any other node module:
+To get started with Vivere, we add it to our project as we would any other node module:

 ```bash
 yarn install vivere